Skip to main content

 4. kprobes and uprobes

-Dynamic instrumentation allows you to “hook” any instruction in a running system.
+Dynamic instrumentation allows you to “hook” any instruction in a running system — like placing a wiretap on any function call without rebuilding the software.

 • How it works: The kernel replaces the target instruction with a Breakpoint (e.g., INT3 on x86).
-When hit, the CPU traps to the kernel, executes your probe handler (or eBPF program), and then resumes the original instruction.
+When hit, the CPU traps to the kernel, executes your probe handler (or eBPF program), and then single-steps the original instruction before resuming normal execution.

 5. Flame Graphs